mattermost/docs/source/deployment/cluster.rst

 .. note::
   1. File storage is assumed to be shared between all the machines that are using services such as NAS or Amazon S3.
   2. If ``"DriverName": "local"`` is used then the directory at ``"FileSettings":`` ``"Directory": "./data/"`` is expected to be a NAS location mapped as a local directory, otherwise high availability will not function correctly and may corrupt your file storage.
-  3. If you’re using Amazon S3 for file storage then no other configuration is required.
+  3. If you’re using Amazon S3 or Minio for file storage then no other configuration is required.

 If you’re using the Compliance Reports feature in Enterprise Edition E20, you need to configure the  ``"ComplianceSettings":`` ``"Directory": "./data/",`` to share between all machines or the reports will only be available from the System Console on the local Mattermost server.